DataArcTech/ToG-3/rag_factory/parser/Parser_Dotsocr/readme.md

 python parser.py pdf_path.pdf
 ```

-Iif you want to parse document with transformers，add `--use_hf=True`
+If you want to parse document with transformers，add `--use_hf=True`